essicolo/AgFun/README.md

 `codadend2.R`.
 Function similar to compositions::CoDaDendrogram, but with extended capabilities, like plotting densities or boxplots per group over the horizontal bars.

 ## Compositional confidence intervals
 `compci.R`.
 A function that computes confidence intervals on compositional data based on Monte-Carlo simulations.
+To be used carefully.

 ## Diagnosis and recommandation integrated system
 `DRIS.R`.
 A function that conpute DRIS indices with several methods to assess the leaf nutritionnal status of plants.